 But the main difference is that a will must go through the probate process, which can be both very lengthy and costly if someone contests the will.
 A trust cannot be contested and there is no probate process after the grantor is deceased – this is the main reason most people put their house in a trust.

 As was previously stated, a trust cannot be contested and bypasses the probate process, so people chose it as the means to divide their assets after they are deceased.
-The other reasons are related to the irrevocable trust – namely, avoiding the estate tax and protection from creditors.
+The other reasons are related to the irrevocable trust – namely, avoiding estate taxes and for protection from creditors.

 If you are the owner of a home in a revocable trust, selling it (as far as the legal aspects are concerned) is no issue.
 You can modify or dissolve the trust as you wish.
 You have two options:

-However, in both cases, you are liable to pay the capital gains tax as with any other sale.
+However, in both cases, you are liable to pay capital gains taxes, as with any other sale.
 But, you can also file for exclusion of the capital gains tax, depending on your circumstances.
-If you are interested in how it works and how to minimize the capital gains tax, you can read the article here.
+If you are interested in how it works and how to minimize capital gains taxes, you can learn all you need to know here.

 If your home is in an irrevocable trust, the situation is slightly more complex.
-An irrevocable trust cannot be altered or dissolved solely by the grantor.
+An irrevocable trust cannot be altered or dissolved solely by the trust creator.
 Consequently, you will need consent from the benefactors of the trust.

-You can either dissolve the trust and take back the title of the home, and then sell regularly or sell the home through the trustee.
-Once again, both of these actions would require the benefactors to consent.
-However, if there are specific stipulations within the trust that the home cannot be sold for any reason, you may not be able to sell at all.
+You can either dissolve the trust and take back the title of the home and then sell regularly, or sell the home through the trustee.
+Once again, both of these actions would require beneficiary approval.
+However, if there are specific stipulations within the trust agreement that the home cannot be sold for any reason, you may not be able to sell at all.

 Any trust becomes irrevocable after the original grantor’s passing.
 Then, it is up to the trustee to divide the assets in accordance with the conditions of the trust.
 If you are the sole benefactor and inherit the title of a home that was in a trust, it is your property and you can sell it as you please.